Scenarios: How euro zone can get more bang for bailout

 Depending on the assumed loss, the money at EFSF disposal could guarantee bond purchases many times its size.
 Like an insurer, it would only pay out in case of a default -- an unlikely scenario for Spain or Italy.

-For example, the EFSF could say it would cover the first 20 percent of losses that the bank could suffer in case of a default -- multiplying the EFSF's firepower fivefold.
+For example, the EFSF could say it would cover the first 20 percent of losses that the bank could suffer in case of a default -- multiplying the EFSF's firepower fivefold to over 2 trillion euros.

 The problem with this solution is that it would require the ECB to continue buying euro zone government bonds, which the bank does not want to do, as it can be perceived as helping finance government fiscal policies.